corndeladmin/DevOps-Unit-6-Workshop/README.md

 Can you work out what they do and complete the documentation?

 ### Create an API

+We only suggest this stretch goal if you would particularly like more experience creating APIs, and provoking thoughts about API design.

 While command line programs are very useful in certain circumstances they do have their limitations.
 We would like to create an API that makes the data produced by `cliapp` available as JSON, rather than through the rather clunky `webapp`.